 The Modern Method of Auction

-Differences Between Traditional Auctions And The Modern Method of Auction?
+Differences between Traditional Auctions and the Modern Method of Auction?

 - You Maximise Interest.
 You can set the starting price at a rate that will attract most attention from potential buyers, but also set a reserve to stop it from selling too low!
 Competitive bidding can drive the sale price up.
 It is important to remember to set your reserve price to ensure you can redeem any mortgage on auction property

 - You must first contact an auctioneer or estate agent offering this type of auction sale.
 They will usually offer a free initial valuation and walk you through the process of setting a reserve price and starting bid.
 Examples of such auctioneers include I am Sold auction and SDL auctions.

 - The agent will then commence the marketing process